 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and comprise the College Senior Leadership Team (see page 3).
-The College Senior Leadership Team comprises of the Principal, 2 Assistant Principals and 2 Directors.
-An additional Assistant Principal being appointed from 1 August 2020.
-In 2018/19 compensation of £30,000 was paid to key management personnel for loss of office during 2018/19.
-The payment in 2018/19 was split £15,240 contractual, £14,760 non contractual.
-All the costs were approved by the Principal and the Chair of the Corporation was aware of the action.
+At 31 July 2021 the College Senior Leadership Team comprises of the Principal, 2 Assistant Principal and 4 Directors.
+Of this team 2 of the directors were appointed in the year and 1 Assistant Principal retired on the 2 July 2021.